-Filipino society is very conservative and places great importance on family values.
+Filipino society is conservative and places great importance on family values.
 Although geographically a part of Southeast Asia, the country has strong European and American cultural ties.
-This means that many aspects of the culture will be familiar to Western expats and it will not take long for them to feel at home.
+This means that many aspects of the culture will be familiar to Western expats, and it will not take long for them to feel at home.
 Nevertheless, expats will probably experience some level of culture shock in the Philippines.

 Language in the Philippines

-Aside from English, Spanish is another foreign language spoken fluently by many Filipinos, along with Arabic, Chinese and Japanese.
+Apart from English, Spanish is another foreign language spoken fluently by many Filipinos, along with Arabic, Chinese and Japanese.
 There are also eight major Filipino dialects: Tagalog, Cebuano, Ilocano, Hiligaynon or Ilonggo, Bicol, Waray, Pampango and Pangasinense.

 Communication in the Philippines

 Filipinos often use their eyes, lips and hands to convey messages.
 Raised eyebrows and a smile indicate a silent 'hello' or a 'yes' in response to a question.
 Fixed eye contact between men is generally considered aggressive.
 The proper method to summon somebody is with a downward wave.

 Filipinos place great emphasis on polite language and gentle conversation.
 The tone of voice should always be soft, and expats should avoid direct questions.